mattwr18/overtime-rails/README.md

 - x Add glyphicons
 - x Style sign-in forms

-## Refactor TODOS:
+## TODOS:
-- x Refactor posts/_form for admin user with status
+- Integrate validation for phone attr in User:
+# No spaces or dashes
+# exactly 10 character
+# all char have to be a number